Academy of Nutrition and Dietetics: Branding

-An authorized seal for the organization was adopted by the Executive Board and presented to members on October 24, 1940.
-At its center are symbols of the three main characteristics of the profession: a balance scale, representing science as the foundation and symbolizing equality; a caduceus, representing the close relationship between dietetics and medicine; and a cooking vessel, representing cookery and food preparation.
-Around the main design is a shaft of wheat, representing bread, the staff of life, and stylized acanthus leaves, representing growth and life.
+An authorised seal for the organisation was adopted by the Executive Board and presented to members on October 24, 1940.
+At its centre are symbols of the three main characteristics of the profession: a balance scale, representing science as the foundation and symbolising equality; a caduceus, representing the close relationship between dietetics and medicine; and a cooking vessel, representing cookery and food preparation.
+Around the main design is a shaft of wheat, representing bread, the staff of life, and stylised acanthus leaves, representing growth and life.
 Over the design is a cornucopia, representing an abundant food supply.
 Beneath the design is the motto, "Quam Plurimis Prodesse" (means to benefit as many as possible).
-Around the edge is the name of the organization and the date of its founding written in Roman numerals.
+Around the edge is the name of the organisation and the date of its founding written in Roman numerals.

 The seal is still in use on Registration Status Certificates for both registered dietitians and dietetic technicians, registered, as well as on the gold member pin.

-According to current Academy president Sylvia Escott Stump, the group changed their name to the Academy of Nutrition and Dietetics in 2012 to reflect the scientific and academic expertise of its members.
+According to current Academy president Sylvia Escott Stump, the group changed its name to the Academy of Nutrition and Dietetics in 2012 to reflect the scientific and academic expertise of its members.

 Initiatives

 The Academy has offices in Chicago and Washington, D.C.
-It also maintains several other organizations and entities, including the Commission on Dietetic Registration, Commission on Accreditation for Dietetics Education, Dietetic Practice Groups, Academy Political Action Committee, and Academy Foundation.
-There are also several Member Interest Groups that include more than 4,800 members with common interests or specialties including Fifty Plus in Nutrition and Dietetics; Filipino Americans in Dietetics and Nutrition; Muslims in Dietetics and Nutrition; and National Organization of Blacks in Dietetics and Nutrition.
+It also maintains several other organisations and entities, including the Commission on Dietetic Registration, Commission on Accreditation for Dietetics Education, Dietetic Practice Groups, Academy Political Action Committee, and Academy Foundation.
+There are also several Member Interest Groups that include more than 4,800 members with common interests or specialities including Fifty Plus in Nutrition and Dietetics; Filipino Americans in Dietetics and Nutrition; Muslims in Dietetics and Nutrition; and National Organisation of Blacks in Dietetics and Nutrition.
+Members of the Academy can get involved in public policy advocacy in several areas, including Wellness and Prevention, Diversity and Inclusion, Nutrition Security and Food Safety, and Nutrition Care and Health Systems.
+They can get involved in advocacy efforts by completing action alerts on various policy issues that address improving communities’ nutrition and health status in the U.S. and worldwide, as well as through grassroots resources aimed at advocating health and nutrition policy from their home states and an annual advocacy summit that offers an opportunity to speak directly with legislative staff and leaders in Washington, D.C.